rasmusfl0e/postpwn/README.md

 postpwn
 =======

-Postpone initialization of components until they are in the viewport.
+> Postpone initialization of components until they are in the viewport.

-**NB:** Does not handle horizontal scrolling.
+* Create plugins to handle elements coming into view.
+* Configurable `threshold` for visibility.
+* Automatically find elements via `selector` optionally.
+* Uses dynamic throttling when checking visibility to avoid choking.
+* Caches positions of elements to avoid DOM access.
+* Supports evergreen browsers and IE8 (provided you include [ES5-shim](https://github.com/es-shims/es5-shim/)).
+* *NB*: Only handles vertical scrolling.

 ## Usage